The Word Works

 Mission Statement / Editorial Focus

-We have published over 150 titles since 1975, among which are four specialized imprints: The Washington Prize, the Hilary Tham Capital Collection (open to poets who volunteer to further the cause of literature), The Tenth Gate Prize (for mid-career poets), and International Editions (contemporary translations).
+We have published over 150 poetry titles since 1975, among which are four specialized imprints: The Washington Prize, the Hilary Tham Capital Collection (open to poets who volunteer to further the cause of literature), The Tenth Gate Prize (for mid-career poets), and International Editions (contemporary poetry translations).
 We support our poets with generous author and review copies and by encouraging authors to return to us with their subsequent manuscripts.
 A proud member of CLMP, we launch our new titles each year at AWP.
-Our Mission Statement is and has always been: "THE WORD WORKS is a nonprofit literary and educational organization dedicated to the support and perpetuation of contemporary poetry and literature for the cultural enrichment of humankind.
-It is a volunteer organization operating without discrimination regarding gender, race, color, religion, age, national origin, disability, sexual orientation, or any classification protected by State or Federal discrimination laws.
-The Word Works carries out its mission through book and World Wide Web publication, competitions, special projects, and public programs.
+Our Mission Statement: "THE WORD WORKS is a nonprofit literary and educational organization dedicated to the support and perpetuation of contemporary poetry and literature for the cultural enrichment of humankind.
+It operates without discrimination regarding gender, race, color, religion, age, national origin, disability, sexual orientation, or any classification protected by State or Federal discrimination laws.
+The Word Works carries out its mission through book publication, competitions, special projects, and public programs.
 Developing audience for poetry is a critical goal in its effort to promote and support outstanding literary work."

 Social Media Platforms Used